Major Conference Grants

 Applications will be accepted from the conference organizer(s), who hold an academic position at a university or a museum or gallery in Britain and Ireland, from postgraduate students registered for a higher degree (normally a doctorate) at a university in Britain and Ireland.
 All applicants should be members of the SRS at the time of their application.

 Grants may be used for administrative expenses, where justified.
 They may be used as a contribution towards the travel, accommodation and maintenance expenses of bringing speakers from within Britain and Ireland or from overseas to conferences held in Britain and Ireland.
+Grants may also be used to help cover the cost of alternative arrangements for delegates with caring responsibilities.
 Priority may be given to younger scholars.
 Honoraria or other fees or payments to speakers are not eligible for support.

 Please not the following are not eligible